 WITH A LID IN PLACE bring the mixture up to a simmer and allow all of the cranberries to pop.

-Once all of the cranberries have popped (and they no longer pose a splatter risk) add the red wine.
+Once all of the cranberries have popped (and they no longer pose a splatter risk) add the red wine and cinnamon.
 Mine happened to be frozen left over red wine.

 Zest the orange and lime and stir it into the pot.
 Juice the orange and add it to the pot as well.
 If you want a tart sauce, you can add the lime juice too.
 Let it simmer without a lid until it has thickened.